DrFaust92/bitbucket-go-client/docs/PullrequestsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RepositoriesWorkspaceRepoSlugDefaultReviewersTargetUsernameGet**
-> RepositoriesWorkspaceRepoSlugDefaultReviewersTargetUsernameGet(ctx, repoSlug, targetUsername, workspace)
+> Account RepositoriesWorkspaceRepoSlugDefaultReviewersTargetUsernameGet(ctx, repoSlug, targetUsername, workspace)
 Get a default reviewer

 Returns the specified reviewer.
 This can be used to test whether a user is among the repository's default reviewers list.
 A 404 indicates that that specified user is not a default reviewer.